-Then, starting in the center, I spiraled out with my piping bag filled with the cinnamon swirl mixture.
+Then, starting in top-center of the cake, I created a spiral with my piping bag filled with the cinnamon swirl mixture.
 I also added a french tip border around the top, and a small shell border around the base.
 (For more details on piping a shell border, see our Star Tip Piping Basics Video Tutorial!)

 Love Cinnamon and Spice?
 Here are a few more Favorite Cake Recipes to Try!

-We live cinnamon cakes and spice cakes!
-We’ve added several of these recipes to our Recipes Section over the years- give them a try!
-You won’t be disappointed ;0)
+We love cinnamon cakes and spice cakes!
+We've added several of these recipes to our Recipes Section over the years- give them a try!
+You won't be disappointed ;0)

 For the Cake